Chart Color Schemes

 An assessment of population growth drivers in Yass reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Yass's population was around 6,944 as of Aug 2025.
-This reflected an increase of 181 people since the 2021 Census, which reported a population of 6,763 people.
-The change was inferred from the estimated resident population of 6,817 from the ABS as of June 2024 and an additional 118 validated new addresses since the Census date.
-This level of population equated to a density ratio of 69 persons per square kilometer.
-Yass's 2.7% growth since census positioned it within 0.5 percentage points of the SA3 area (3.2%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 70.9% of overall population gains during recent periods.
+Yass's population is approximately 6,944 as of August 2025.
+This figure reflects an increase of 181 people since the 2021 Census, which reported a population of 6,763.
+The change is inferred from the estimated resident population of 6,817 in June 2024 and an additional 118 validated new addresses since the Census date.
+This results in a population density ratio of 69 persons per square kilometer.
+Yass's 2.7% growth since the census positions it close to the SA3 area's 3.2%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 70.9% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, lower quartile growth of national regional areas was anticipated.
-The area was expected to expand by 256 persons to 2041 based on the latest population numbers, reflecting an increase of 1.8% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilizes NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, the area is expected to expand by 256 persons to 2041, reflecting an increase of 1.8% in total over the 17 years.

 Frequently Asked Questions - Population